SoftwareEngineeringToolDemos/FSE-2014-BumbleBee/README.md

 * :white_check_mark: [Executable for the tool](https://github.com/SoftwareEngineeringToolDemos/FSE-2014-BumbleBee/blob/master/BumbleBee.zip)

 This repository was constructed by [Sujith Katakam](https://github.com/sujithktkm) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
 Thanks to [Felienne Hermans](http://www.felienne.com/) and **Efthimia Aivaloglou** for their help in establishing this repository.
+And thanks to the original authors [Felienne Hermans](http://www.felienne.com/) and Danny Dig of the paper we referenced for this repo.